IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

 Parameters
 ----------

+  cis_id (True, str, None)
+    (Required for new resource) CIS Intance CRN

+  dns (True, str, None)
+    (Required for new resource) Name of the DNS record for this application

+  edge_ips_type (False, str, dynamic)
+    The type of edge IP configuration.

   edge_ips_connectivity (False, str, all)
     Specifies the IP version.

+  traffic_type (False, str, direct)
+    Configure how traffic is handled at the edge.

+  domain_id (True, str, None)
+    (Required for new resource) CIS Domain ID

   protocol (True, str, None)
     (Required for new resource) Defines the protocol and port for this application

-  dns (True, str, None)
+  dns_type (True, str, None)
-    (Required for new resource) Name of the DNS record for this application
+    (Required for new resource) Type of the DNS record for this application

-  domain_id (True, str, None)
-    (Required for new resource) CIS Domain ID

   origin_direct (False, list, None)
     IP address and port of the origin for this Range application.

-  ip_firewall (False, bool, None)
-    Enables the IP Firewall for this application.
-Only available for TCP applications.

-  proxy_protocol (False, str, None)
-    Allows for the true client IP to be passed to the service.

-  traffic_type (False, str, direct)
-    Configure how traffic is handled at the edge.

-  dns_type (True, str, None)
-    (Required for new resource) Type of the DNS record for this application

   origin_dns (False, str, None)